Building a Hive Plugin

 Every entity you want Hive to manage must be described by a ModelDefinition.
 This single struct drives REST routing, database persistence, frontend rendering, caching, and validation — simultaneously.

-Complete ModelDefinition example
+Real ModelDefinition example — dictionary_term

-// All ColumnDefinitionFlag values (bitmask integers)
+// ColumnDefinitionFlag bitmask values (ColumnDefinition.hpp):

 // MANDATORY=1 UNIQUE=2 FOREIGN_KEY=4 AUTO=8